pranaviii29/GitRAG/README.md

-# GitRAG — Chat with Any Repository, Locally
+# GitRAG:Chat with Any Repository, Locally

 > **Production-grade local RAG system for chatting with any code repository.**

-GitRAG ingests a local repository, builds a semantic + structural index using AST-aware chunking and hybrid search, and supports conversational multi-turn querying — all fully offline.
+GitRAG ingests a local repository, builds a semantic + structural index using AST-aware chunking and hybrid search, and supports conversational multi-turn querying(all fully offline).

 ---